dlebansais/Kill-Update/README.md

 # Manually upgrading Windows
 To upgrade manually, first uncheck the Locked menu (see above), then open Windows settings and check for updates.
 When they have been installed and the computer has rebooted, you can check the Locked menu again.

+# Log file (optional)

+You can log activity to a file.
+To turn on logging:

++ Create a text file called `settings.txt`.
++ In this file, add a line with the path to the log file.
+You can choose the destination folder and file name.
++ Start the program.
+This should immediately add a few lines to the log file.

+Note that this file grows with time, but very slowly.

+If you have an issue with this program, you can add the log file to your bug report.

 # Screenshots